DWI Test Refusal in Minnesota Defense Attorney

 But how can this be?
 How can something that is voluntary turn into a crime if you don’t volunteer?

 The reason is because you have given your “implied consent” to such testing when you obtain a driver’s license.
 The moment you renew your license, you give law enforcement in Minnesota permission to conduct a test to see if you are under the influence of drugs, assuming they have probable cause to ask you for a test.
 Giving your consent, although implied, and then retracting that consent when placed in a testing situation is considered a crime and will result in your license being revoked for a year.
 It can then transform into a misdemeanor fourth-degree DWI charge of misdemeanor (test failure of below .20), and then a gross misdemeanor third-degree DWI charge.
 The lack of a warrant for these tests as well as the fact that people are coerced to “consent” by being threat of test refusal, is now under challenge in the U.S. Supreme Court in a case called McNeely v.
 Missouri.
-Experienced DWI criminal defense lawyers like Max A. Keller of Keller Law Offices are challenging the legality of Minnesota DWI test failure crimes (testing .08 or more) and test refusal charges, both based on McNeely.
+Experienced DWI criminal defense lawyers like Max A. Keller of Keller Criminal Defense Attorneys are challenging the legality of Minnesota DWI test failure crimes (testing .08 or more) and test refusal charges, both based on McNeely.

 Test Refusal Defense